Kiuwan logo

 • Component name: One of the most basic aspects of using an SBOM for security is listing the name of each component your software uses.

-• Version information: The exact version of the components you’re using should be a core feature of your bill of materials.
+• Version information: The exact version of your components should be a core feature of your bill of materials.

 • Licensing information: Each component in the itemized list should include licensing details, including the terms of use for having the components as part of your application or software.

-• Supplier information: At a minimum, the component’s creator or provider information should be included in your SBOM so you know exactly where each part came from.
+• Supplier information: Your SBOM should include the component’s creator or provider information so you know exactly where each part came from.

-• Dependencies: While this is one of the more complicated parts of the documentation, it’s essential to mark which parts of your application depend on the open-source components you’re using.
+• Dependencies: While this is one of the more complicated parts of the document, it’s essential to mark which parts of your application depend on the open-source you’re using.

 Benefits of SBOM

 Aside from being a legally and federally required piece of documentation your organization needs to have on hand at all times, an SBOM has multiple benefits.
-Here are some of the most notable reasons why they’re beneficial.
+Here are some of the most notable.

 Better Security

 Software supply chain security is more important than ever.
-Supply chain attacks are too common, especially as many software packages and applications rely on open-source and third-party elements.
-However, because the SBOM provides a comprehensive inventory of all the components and dependencies your software uses, you can more easily find vulnerabilities and correct them as necessary.
+Supply chain attacks are too familiar because many software packages and applications rely on open-source and third-party elements.
+However, because the SBOM provides a comprehensive inventory of all software components and dependencies, you can more easily find and correct vulnerabilities as necessary.
 This is particularly important for protecting the integrity of the software supply chain

-For example, having a maintained software bill of materials is essential in preventing a repeat of the SolarWinds supply chain attack.
+For example, maintaining a software bill of materials is essential in preventing a repeat of the SolarWinds supply chain attack.
 During the attack, hackers tampered with vulnerable areas of the software supply chain to inject malicious code into SolarWinds’ software updates.
-This ended up costing multiple organizations millions of dollars while putting people’s personal information at risk.
+This costs multiple organizations millions of dollars, and people’s information is at risk.

 Improved Compliance

-This level of documentation helps your organization stay compliant with transparency and accountability regulations.
-Since the federal government and other industry regulators actively encourage using SBOM to track your software’s components, it can help you more easily comply with these requirements.
+This documentation level helps your organization comply with transparency and accountability regulations.
+Since the federal government and other industry regulators actively encourage using SBOM to track your software, it can help you more easily comply with these requirements.

 Due diligence is essential for demonstrating your compliance with regulations, and it can help your team avoid hefty fines due to noncompliance.